openwashdata/saniabidjan/README.md

 ### saniabidjan

-The dataset `saniabidjan` contains data about … It has 207 observations and 25 variables
+The dataset `saniabidjan` contains data about household surveys that cover 101 households in Abobo and 106 households in Yopougon.
+It has 207 observations and 25 variables

 ``` r
 saniabidjan |>